 The Pentastar engines were created by Chrysler engineers to replace the V6 powerplants used by Chrysler, Dodge, Jeep, and Ram.
 It is now Chrysler’s sole V6.

-A 3-liter twin-turbo version was projected to hit 400 horsepower; we believe it is being developed by Maserati.
+A 3-liter twin-turbo version was projected to hit 400 horsepower (Maserati has one, reportedly very loosely based on the Pentastar design).
 Direct injection is coming, around calendar-year 2014-16.
 It might be waiting for low-sulfur gasoline, which is being pushed by the auto industry and opposed by the oil industry.

 The Pentastar enabled major V6 engine components to be cut from 189 parts to just 32.
 Exhaust manifolds are cast directly into the cylinder head (32 different exhaust manifolds had been used).
 Intake assemblies, which together accounted for 32 different part numbers, have been slashed to two upper and two lower assemblies.